Primer

 process_row(row)

-And let the mypy plugin determine which models will make up that Union type.
+And let the mypy plugin determine which models will make up that Union type when run against a specific Django configuration.

 Custom managers and querysets